omeka-s-modules/ZoteroImport/README.md

 See general end user documentation for [Installing a module](https://github.com/omeka/omeka-s-enduser/blob/master/modules/modules.md#installing-modules)

-## Configuration

-Optionally import the Fedora Vocabulary and Linked Data Platform Vocabulary.
-If you do so, data in these vocabularies will also be imported into Omeka S.

 ## Usage

 ### Importing

-From the main navigation on the left of the admin screen, click Zotero Import
+From the main navigation on the left of the admin screen, click "Zotero Import"

 1. Choose an Item Set for imported items.